What’s the Difference between a Domestic LLC and a Foreign LLC?

 - Type of management (member-managed or manager-managed)

-The filing fees for a Foreign Limited Liability Company will vary from state to state but is usually the same or higher than the domestic LLC.
+The filing fees for a Foreign Limited Liability Company will vary from state to state but are usually the same or higher than the domestic Limited Liability Company.

 What is a Domestic LLC?